hyperledger/iroha/docs/source/references/config.md

 ### `genesis.account_public_key`

-Genesis account public key, should be supplied to all the peers.
+The genesis account public key, should be supplied to all peers.

 Has type `Option<PublicKey>`.
 Can be configured via environment variable `IROHA_GENESIS_ACCOUNT_PUBLIC_KEY`